khalid-el-masnaoui/docker-compose-lemp/README.md

 #build and start the services
 $ docker-compose up -d --build

+#accessing the services containers
+$ docker exec -it {service-name} /bin/bash
 ```

 This will create the custom lemp stack containers pull-in/install the necessary dependencies.